 Outliers are another "beast" in our data as their presence can violate statistical assumptions under which we develop a model.
 Once identified, it is important to understand the reasons for having outliers before applying any treatment.
 For example, outliers could be valuable source of information in fraud detection; hence, it would be a bad idea to replace them with a mean or median value.

 Outliers can be treated in a similar way as missing values.
-Other transformations can also be utilised including: binning, weights assignment, conversion to missing values, logarithm transformations to eliminate influence of extreme values or Winsorization.
+Other transformations can also be utilized including: binning, weights assignment, conversion to missing values, logarithm transformations to eliminate influence of extreme values or Winsorization.

 As discussed above, data cleansing may involve implementation of different statistical and machine learning techniques.
 Even though these transformations could create a more superior scorecard models, the practically of implementation must be considered as complex data manipulations can be difficult to implement, be costly and slow down model processing performance.

 Once the data is clean, we are ready for a more creative part – data transformations.
-Data transformation or feature engineering is the creation of additional (hypothesised) model variables that are tested for significance.
-The most common transformations include binning and optimal binning, standardisation, scaling, one hot encoding, interaction terms, mathematical transformations (from non-linear into linear relationships and from skewed data into normally distributed data) and data reduction using clustering and factor analysis.
+Data transformation or feature engineering is the creation of additional (hypothesized) model variables that are tested for significance.
+The most common transformations include binning and optimal binning, standardization, scaling, one hot encoding, interaction terms, mathematical transformations (from non-linear into linear relationships and from skewed data into normally distributed data) and data reduction using clustering and factor analysis.

-Apart from some general recommendations on how to tackle this task, it is the responsibility of the data scientist to suggest the best approach to transforming the customer data signature into a powerful information artefact – the mining view.
+Apart from some general recommendations on how to tackle this task, it is the responsibility of the data scientist to suggest the best approach to transforming the customer data signature into a powerful information artifact – the mining view.
 This is probably the most creative, and the most challenging, aspect of the data scientist role as it requires a solid grasp of business understanding in addition to statistical and analytical skills.
-Very often, the key to creating a good model is not the power of a specific modelling technique, but the breadth and depth of derived variables that represent a higher level of knowledge about the phenomena under examination.
+Very often, the key to creating a good model is not the power of a specific modeling technique, but the breadth and depth of derived variables that represent a higher level of knowledge about the phenomena under examination.